Debt Collection Practices

-If you have complaints about the collection practices of an OCCC licensed lender, please call the Consumer Assistance Hotline at 800.538.1579 or submit a complaint to this agency.
+If you have complaints about the collection practices of an OCCC licensed lender, please call the Consumer Assistance Helpline at 800.538.1579 or submit a complaint to this agency.

 - Get answers from the American Collectors Association of Texas to their 25 most frequently asked questions about debt collection agencies.

 The Fair Debt Collection Practices Act requires that debt collectors treat you fairly and prohibits certain methods of debt collection.
 Of course, the law does not erase any legitimate debt you owe.

 Debt collection practices in Texas must comply with both Texas debt collection law and the federal Fair Debt Collection Practices Act.
 The Federal Trade Commission provides an excellent source of detailed information on its fair debt collection page; most of the text from that page is presented here for your convenience.
 (FTC page in Spanish)